 Zest and juice one of the limes.
 You’ll need 2-3 Tbsp of lime juice, so if needed, juice half of the second lime.
 Cut any remaining lime into wedges to serve with the cooked chicken.
 Roughly chop 1/2 bunch cilantro.
 Half of the cilantro will go into the marinade, the other half will be used to top the cooked chicken.

 Add half of the chopped cilantro, 1 tsp lime zest, and 2-3 Tbsp of lime juice (depending on how much your lime yielded) to the marinade.
 Stir to combine.

-When you’re ready to cook the chicken, heat a large skillet over medium high.
-You want the skillet to be nice and hot so they chicken browns and cooks quickly.
+When you’re ready to cook the chicken, heat a large skillet over medium-high.
+You want the skillet to be nice and hot so the chicken browns and cooks quickly.
 If the heat is too low or the chicken is too crowded, it will get soupy and will not brown, so if needed, cook in two batches.
 Cook on each side for about 5 minutes, or until it’s browned and cooked through.

 Add the remaining chopped cilantro to the cooked chicken.

 Squeeze fresh lime over the finished chicken or serve with lime wedges so each person can squeeze their own.

 That fresh pop of lime is 👌.